HarriiM04/demo2/README.md

 - this is added by my second branch
 - this is added by my second branch second time
-- this is added by my second branch third time
+- this is added by my second branch third time (master)